Writing to a potential hiring manager is one of those messages that you hesitate to send.

 Dear Mrs. Gillingwater,

-After missed your recent trainee intake due to a medical issue, I write to ask if you would be interested in a trilingual economics honors grad from Princeton with three years of intern experience in two global management consultancies?
+After missing your recent trainee intake due to a medical issue, I write to ask if you would be interested in a trilingual economics honors grad from Princeton with three years of intern experience in two global management consultancies?

 I have been an avid follower of your development over the past years and would love the opportunity to send over a presentation about how I can make a difference to your clients.